Safeguarding & Behaviour Policies, & Code of Conduct

 ASSOCIATE MUSIC TEACHERS

-Our music teachers are associates of Music Workshop, not direct employees.
+Our music teachers are associates of Music Workshop, not direct employees, though are referred to as such at times in this policy for distinction.
 This means they retain the right to stop teaching a student at their discretion.
 However, it is crucial that any cessation of teaching, particularly if it arises from a concern or discomfort in the relationship with the student, must be reported immediately to the Designated Safeguarding Lead (DSL).
 In these cases, the DSL will investigate the matter in accordance with our safeguarding procedures to ensure the safety and well-being of all parties involved.

 Associate teachers are still fully bound by this Safeguarding Policy, must participate in our safeguarding training, and are expected to uphold the code of behaviour set out in this document.
 We are committed to supporting our associate teachers in their vital roles, and we encourage open communication to ensure a safe, respectful environment for teaching and learning.